Written by

 Fix 11: Run chkdsk

-The system tool: chkdsk can be used to fix the file system errors of the USB device except for bad sectors.
+The Windows system tool, chkdsk can be used to fix the file system errors of the USB device except for bad sectors.

-1. Press Win key and R key to open the run box.
+- Press the Win key and R key to open the Run box.

 Fix 12: Test the USB device on another PC